SairajAjgaonkar/SairajAjgaonkar/README.md

-Of course, Sairaj!
-Here's an extended and enriched version of your **Overview** that expands on your journey, adds a personal touch, and enhances your positioning as a versatile and evolving Data Analyst:

----

 ### 👋 Hello, I’m Sairaj Ajgaonkar
 🎓 BA Graduate | 🎬 Ex-Animator & VFX Artist | 📊 Data Analyst | 💡 Insight Seeker | 🧠 Curious Learner